oberien/refunct-tas/README.md

         You can find your BuildID in Steam: Library → Right Click on Refunct → Properties → Local Files → bottom left
 * **Refunct / the TAS tool crashes and the file `refunct-tas.exe` disappears:**
-  Refunct uses library injection, which some antivirus programs see as malicious action.
+  Refunct-tas uses library injection, which some antivirus programs see as malicious action.
   Therefore your antivirus might have stopped execution and moves the executable into quarantine.